The Troubles: Collusion between security forces and paramilitaries

-The Stevens Inquiries found that elements of the security forces had used loyalists as "proxies", who, via, double-agents and informers, had helped loyalist groups to kill targeted individuals, usually suspected republicans but civilians were also killed, intentionally and otherwise.
+The Stevens Inquiries found that elements of the security forces had used loyalists as "proxies" who, via double-agents and informers, had helped loyalist groups to kill targeted individuals, usually suspected republicans but also civilians both intentionally and otherwise.
 The inquiries concluded this had intensified and prolonged the conflict.
 The British Army's Force Research Unit (FRU) was the main agency involved.
 Brian Nelson, the UDA's chief 'intelligence officer', was a FRU agent.
 Through Nelson, FRU helped loyalists target people for assassination.
 FRU commanders say they helped loyalists target only suspected or known republican activists and prevented the killing of civilians.
-The Inquiries found evidence only two lives were saved and that Nelson/FRU was responsible for at least 30 murders and many other attacks – many on civilians.
+The Inquiries found evidence only two lives were saved and that Nelson/FRU was responsible for at least 30 murders and many other attacks, many on civilians.
 One victim was solicitor Pat Finucane.
 Nelson also supervised the shipping of weapons to loyalists in 1988.
-From 1992 to 1994, loyalists were responsible for more deaths than republicans, partly due to FRU.
+From 1992 to 1994, loyalists were responsible for more deaths than republicans, partly due to FRU involvement.
 Members of the security forces tried to obstruct the Stevens investigation.

 A Police Ombudsman report from 2007 revealed that UVF members had been allowed to commit a string of terrorist offences, including murder, while working as informers for RUC Special Branch.
-It found that Special Branch had given informers immunity by ensuring they were not caught or convicted, and blocking weapons searches.
+It found that Special Branch had given informers immunity by ensuring they were not caught or convicted and blocking weapons searches.
 Ombudsman Nuala O'Loan concluded that this had led to "hundreds" of deaths and said senior British Government officials pressured her into halting her investigation.
 UVF member Robin Jackson has been linked to between 50 and 100 killings in Northern Ireland, although he was never convicted for any.
 It is alleged by many, including members of the security forces, that Jackson was an RUC agent.
-The Irish Government's Barron Report alleged that he also "had relationships with British Intelligence".
-In 2016, a new Ombudsman report concluded that there had been collusion between the police and the UVF in relation to the deaths of six Catholic men in the 1994 Loughinisland massacre, and that the investigation was undermined by the wish to protect informers, but found no evidence police had foreknowledge of the attack.
+The Irish Government's Barron Report alleged that Jackson also "had relationships with British Intelligence".
+In 2016, a new Ombudsman report concluded that there had been collusion between the police and the UVF in relation to the deaths of six Catholic men in the 1994 Loughinisland massacre and that the investigation was undermined by the wish to protect informers, but found no evidence police had foreknowledge of the attack.